facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 sidebar_label: Setting up your Editor
 ---

+Create React App comes with a bunch of tools that improve the editing experience - if configured correctly.
+Here's a few tips to maximize your productivity:

 ## Syntax highlighting

 To configure the syntax highlighting in your favorite text editor, head to the [relevant Babel documentation page](https://babeljs.io/docs/editors) and follow the instructions.
 Some of the most popular editors are covered.